QA automation

 A more detailed description of the JSON format for Texts can be found here.

-The annotation JSON in LLM and GenAI project contains two main fields: metadata, and instances (including comments).
-There are various types of instances in LLM and GenAI projects, depending on each instance’s component type.
+The annotation JSON in Multimodal project contains two main fields: metadata, and instances (including comments).
+There are various types of instances in Multimodal projects, depending on each instance’s component type.
 It can be a Media component (PDF, Video, Web, etc), an Input component (Text input, Number, Code, etc), and so on.

 Instances